 |Biographical detail : ||Saudi monarch.

-Abdullah bin Abdul Aziz who has run the day-to-day affairs of the Saudi kingdom since Fahd, his brother, was incapacitated by stroke in 1995, was pronounced king after the death in 2005.
+Abdullah bin Abdul Aziz who ran the day-to-day affairs of the Saudi kingdom since Fahd, his brother, was incapacitated by stroke in 1995, was pronounced king after the death in 2005.

-King Abdullah takes over at a fortuitous time of high oil prices that have eased government financial strains.
-At the same time he has been trimming princes’ allowances and asking questions about others on the royal payroll.
+King Abdullah took over at a fortuitous time of high oil prices that have eased government financial strains.
+At the same time he trimmed princes’ allowances and asked questions about others on the royal payroll.

 Abdullah who was brought up in the old way and was sent off to live with the Bedouin and learn rugged ways hankers after the simple life of desert.
-He has a popular image among Saudis as a straightforward, down-to-earth and pious man.
-Even though he rides a Rolls-Royce car yet he has retained more of the old values than many of his contemporaries.
+He had a popular image among Saudis as a straightforward, down-to-earth and pious man.
+Even though he rode a Rolls-Royce car yet he retained more of the old values than many of his contemporaries.